BREA GENERAL MUNICIPAL ELECTION – NOVEMBER 8, 2022

 - Last four digits of your social security number

 You can also check voter registration status online at registertovote.ca.gov

 The Voters Choice Act passed in 2016 (SB 450), which allows select counties to conduct all-mail ballot elections while also providing regional Vote Centers to be open 10 days prior to Election Day through close of voting on Election Day.
 On February 26, 2019, the Orange County Board of Supervisors approved conducting elections through this model.

 There will be several hassle-free voting options to enhance the voter experience.
-Major changes include the addition of more than 200 Vote Centers throughout Orange County, secure ballot drop-off box locations, and a flexible voting schedule.
+Major changes include the addition of nearly 170 Vote Centers throughout Orange County, secure ballot drop-off box locations, and a flexible voting schedule.